-Over time, the worth of a piece of real estate will fluctuate up and down.
+Over time, the value of a house will go up and down.

-Home values appreciate in the long term for the most part.
+Almost always, house values appreciate in the long term.

 But, of course, there is always a certain amount of risk in real estate.

-When your house appreciates you have a bigger asset to borrow against, and you make a bigger profit when you sell.
+When your home appreciates you have more equity to borrow against, and you'll see a higher profit when you sell.

-Property values in Clearwater go up and down for various reasons, so how will you be sure what you're investing in today won't depreciate the day after you close?
+Property values in Clearwater fluctuate for numerous reasons, so how will you be sure what you're buying presently won't depreciate the day after you close?

-The most important aspect to consider is that you select a real estate agent in Clearwater who knows the factors that drive local prices.
+The most important factor to consider is that you choose a REALTOR® in Clearwater who knows the factors that drive local prices.

-Access to services - Being close to schools, jobs and amenities like shopping, restaurants and entertainment is important to a lot of buyers and will greatly influence home values.
+Access to services - Convenient access to schools, employment and amenities like shopping, restaurants and entertainment is a priority to a lot of buyers and will greatly influence home values.

-Local economy - Is there a fair combination of jobs in an area, or does it count on just one industry?
+Local economy - Is there a fair blend of jobs in an area, or does it rely upon just one industry?
 Have businesses moved into or away from an area?
 Are local businesses hiring?